 Hey everyone, welcome back to Always, Cleia.
 Today we’re talking about the new Kathleen Lights X ColourPop Zodiac Palette Collab which released about three weeks ago.
-My palette took forEVER to get to me, It finally arrived Friday morning when I checked my mailbox right before heading out for Calgary.
-Naturally my review took a little longer to get up.
+My palette took forEVER to get to me, It finally arrived on Friday morning right before I headed out for Calgary.
+Naturally my review took a little longer to get up while I was travelling.
 I absolutely loved the Dream St. Palette which was another Kathleen Lights collab so I was pretty sure the ColourPop Zodiac Palette would be a hit.
 Honestly I’m not really into astrology so I won’t be talking about how any of the shades pertain to zodiac personalities.
 If you want to hear more about that sort of thing you can watch Kathleen Light’s Zodiac Collection Reveal video Here.

 ColourPop Zodiac Palette Review